 If you cannot boot from Safe Mode, you can try to boot the computer from a Windows installation disc, and backup files.

-4>.
-When the Command Prompt opened, type notepad and press Enter to launch a Notepad window.
+4. When the Command Prompt opened, type notepad and press Enter to launch a Notepad window.
 Click File and select Open in the Notepad window.

-5>.
-Ensure you select the All Files option at the bottom of the window, and then click the Computer option.
+5. Ensure you select the All Files option in the "Files of type" field, and then click the Computer/This PC option.

-6>.
-You can use this Open dialog as if it were a Windows Explorer window - select files and you’ll be able to copy and paste them to a USB drive or removable hard drive you connected to your computer.
+6. You can use this Open dialog as if it were a Windows Explorer window - select files and you’ll be able to copy and paste them to a USB drive or removable hard drive you connected to your computer.

-* Do not double-click any files or Notepad will try to open them, possibly freezing.
+* Do not double-click any files, or Notepad will try to open them, possibly freezing.

-Backup files without booting into Windows
+Backup files without booting into Windows via backup freeware

 An external drive, a sufficiently large flash drive, or cloud storage space to backup/copy your files on the unbootable PC.

 Step 3.
 Here you can choose the type of emergency bootable disc that you are trying to create.
-Here we choose create bootable disc based on Windows PE (*You may be asked to install Windows AIK).
+Here we choose Create bootable disc based on Windows PE (*You may be asked to install Windows AIK).

 Step 5.
-When you create bootable USB drive successful, you can close the program, eject the USB drive from the working computer, and then, plug in the bootable USB drive and external hard drive to the unbootable Windows PC.
-Start the PC from the bootable USB drive.
-It will show you the main interface if it boot smoothly.
-Click Backup -> File Backup.
+After the bootable USB drive is created successfully, you can close the program, eject the USB drive from the working computer, and then, plug in the bootable USB drive and external hard drive to the unbootable Windows PC.